IcannAI/programming-books/README.md

 # List of Programming Books

 ### Computer Systems and Networks
-- The Secrets of Turing: An Interpretation of His Life, Thought, and Papers
+- The Essential Turing: Seminal Writings in Computing, Logic, Philosophy, Artificial Intelligence, and Artificial Life plus The Secrets of Enigma (1st Ed)
 - Introduction to Computer Systems
 - A Deeper Understanding of the Linux Kernel
 - In-depth Linux Kernel Architecture